-As of December 31, 2019, the Company had received advances totaling \$440,000 (December 31, 2018 - \$440,000) from Mr. Ronald K. Netolitzky, a previous control person of the Company, and two other companies controlled by Mr. Ronald K. Netolitzky.
+As of June 30, 2020, the Company had received advances totaling \$440,000 (December 31, 2019 - \$440,000) from a previous control person of the Company, and two other companies controlled by such person.
 The advances are unsecured, non-interest bearing and due on demand.
+On May 20, 2020, the Company entered into a sale and purchase agreement to assign a 25% interest in and to the ADGIS Agreement and an undivided 25% interest in and to the Oro Cruz Property in full and final settlement of the total advances of \$440,000.
+The Company recognized a gain on settlement of debts of \$440,000 related to this sale and purchase agreement during the six months ended June 30, 2020.

 During the year ended December 31, 2015, the Company received US\$66,000 from a company that has an insider in common with Lincoln.
 During the year ended December 31, 2017, the existing promissory note was terminated and both parties subsequently entered into a new promissory note agreement consisting of the existing principal and interest in the aggregate amount of US\$71,000.
 The loan is secured by the Company's US properties and evidenced by a promissory note bearing interest at 9% per annum.
 Principal and accrued interest was payable upon termination of the note on September 15, 2017.
 On January 3, 2018, the Company issued 643,441 common shares for settlement of debt in the amount of \$32,172.
-At March 31, 2020, the Company was in default of this note and busy renegotiating the terms of the note.